 From time to time, PIMCO engages consultants for investment-related consulting services, including in connection with the identification, analysis and execution of investment opportunities or to provide overall strategic guidance for certain Clients.
 These consulting firms may include our Clients or their affiliates.
-We may execute brokerage transactions for our Clients with such investment consultants or their affiliates.
+We may execute brokerage transactions for our Clients or engage in other transactions with such investment consultants or their affiliates, and consultants or their affiliates may invest in our Funds or other Accounts with us.
 These consultants or their affiliates may, in the ordinary course of their business, recommend that their clients ("Consultant Clients") hire us or invest in products that we, or one of our affiliates, sponsor.
 In some circumstances, a Consultant Client might not compensate PIMCO directly.
 Rather, PIMCO may be compensated by the Consultant Client's investment consultant or its affiliates out of fees paid by the Consultant Client to the consultant or its affiliates.